 Minister of Education and EU Ambassador Explore the Advancements at Eastern Partnership European School Construction Site

-The Eastern Partnership European School represents a strategic priority for the Government of Georgia and the EU, addressing the needs of youth by increasing their educational and employment opportunities and multicultural and multilingual training.
-The EaP European School in Georgia is envisioned as a model for education reform in the country.
-It will provide an environment that facilitates high-quality learning, reflecting European values and educational standards.
+The Eastern Partnership European School is a major strategic initiative for both the Georgian Government and the European Union.
+It aims to meet the educational and employment needs of youth and promote multicultural and multilingual education.
+The EaP European School in Georgia is envisioned as a pioneering model for educational reform, promising an environment that fosters high-quality learning in alignment with European values and educational standards.

-Pawel Herczynski, the European Union Ambassador to Georgia: “The EaP European School is not just a building; it is a symbol of our shared commitment to providing quality education and empowering the youth.
-By focusing on secondary education, we aim to equip the future generation with the necessary skills and knowledge to thrive in an increasingly interconnected world.”
+Adrienn Kiraly, the Director for Neighbourhood East and Institution Building at the European Commission “The EaP European School is a symbol of our collective dedication to providing quality education and empowering the youth.
+With a focus on secondary education, our objective is to equip the future generation with the skills and knowledge essential for thriving in an interconnected world.”

-About the EaP European School: Establishment The EaP European School in Georgia was included as one of the deliverables of “Eastern Partnership – 20 Deliverables for 2020″.
+About the EaP European School: Establishment of the EaP European School in Georgia was included as one of the deliverables of “Eastern Partnership – 20 Deliverables for 2020″.
 It is implemented by the United Nations Office for Project Services (UNOPS) in close cooperation with the Government of Georgia.
-A well-equipped school campus focusing on secondary education and a modern teacher training facility through a Learning Academy, will offer students high-quality learning, reflecting European values and educational standards.
+A well-equipped school campus focusing on secondary education and a modern teacher training facility through a Learning Academy, will offer students high quality learning, reflecting European values and educational standards.